On the Kodaira Dimension of the Moduli of Deformation Generalised Kummer Varieties: Moduli of Deformation Generalised Kummer varieties

-For a more detailed account of the moduli theory of irreducible symplectic manifolds we refer the reader to \cite{Handbook}, which we follow.
-If $X$ is a deformation generalised Kummer variety of dimension $2n$, then a choice of ample line bundle $\lc$ for $X$ defines a \emph{polarisation} for $X$.
-By taking the first Chern class $c_1(\lc) \in H^2(X, \ZZ)$ we obtain an element $h$ in the Beauville lattice $M$ and a lattice $L=h^{\perp} \subset M$ of signature $(2,4)$.
-The \emph{degree} of the polarisation $\lc$ is given by the length $h^2=2d$ and the \emph{polarisation type} $[h]$ of $\lc$ is defined as the $\opn{O}(M)$-orbit of $h$.
-The \emph{numerical type} of $(X, \lc)$ is defined as the tuple $(2n, L, [h])$.
-We assume all polarisations are primitive; that is, that $h$ is primitive in $M$.
+To define moduli, we first fix some discrete invariants (further details can be found in \cite{Handbook}).
+Let $X$ be a deformation generalised Kummer variety of dimension $2n$.
+A choice of ample line bundle $\lc \in \opn{Pic}(X)$ defines a \emph{polarisation} for $X$ and, by taking the first Chern class, we obtain a vector $h \in M$ where $h:=c_1( \lc) \in H^2(X, \ZZ) \cong M$, and a lattice $L := h^{\perp} \subset M$ of signature $(2,4)$.
+We assume all polarisations are primitive (i.e. $h$ is primitive in $M$).
+The \emph{degree} $2d$ of $\lc$ is defined as the length $2d:=h^2$, the \emph{polarisation type} $[h]$ of $\lc$ is defined as the $\opn{O}(M)$-orbit of $h$ and the \emph{numerical type} of $(X, \lc)$ is given by the tuple $N=(2n, L, [h])$.
+We will only consider polarisations of \emph{split type}, which are those satisfying $\opn{div}(h)=1$.
+In such a case, the lattice $L$ is given by \cite[Corollary 4.0.3]{DawesThesis}

+which perhaps suggests the etymology of the term.
+By the Eichler criterion, the numerical type of a split polarisation is uniquely determined by the dimension $2n$ and the degree $2d$.

-By the results of Viehweg \cite{Viehweg} there exists a GIT quotient $\mc$ parameterising irreducible symplectic manifolds of fixed numerical type.
-By defining markings for $\mc$ \cite{Handbook}, one obtains a period map $\psi:\mc \rightarrow \Lambda_L$ where $\Lambda_L$ is the Hermitian symmetric space of type IV given by the quadric
+By the results of Viehweg \cite{Viehweg}, Matsusaka's big theorem \cite{Matsusaka} and a theorem of Koll\'ar and Matsusaka \cite{KollarMatsusaka}, there exists a GIT quotient $\mc_N$ parametrising compact hyperk\"ahler manifolds of fixed numerical type $N$.
+By the Hodge-theoretic Torelli theorem \cite{HuybrechtsBourbaki, MarkmanTorelli, VerbitskyGlobal}, there is a holomorphic period map